The Primitive Units – The Forebearer of Camper vs Wild

 The Camper vs Wild program offers a detailed packing list.
 Some of these items might not have been available in 1969, but I’m sure the original Primitive campers would have loved to have some of these items.

 The Primitive campers probably had a canteen, a sleeping bag, and a flashlight.
 If they had a duffle bag it probably came from an Army Surplus store.
 If you asked a 1969 camper what a day pack was – you’d probably get a blank stare.
 The same stare for sporks, Ziploc or Gladware, mattress pads, and 1-liter water bottles.
-A Camper vs Wild participant would be amazed that most campers had pocket knives and that Jim Klein carried a machete!
+A Camper vs Wild participant would be amazed that most campers had pocket knives and that Jim Klein and many staff carried a machete!

 Camp Life